 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 When you embark on your quest to find the best protein powder, you might consider whether or not it’s casein, whey, pea, soy, and [insert all of the other types of proteins]-based.
-Now that you’ve decided on a pea-based protein, now it’s time to decide on a flavor: Chocolate?
-Vanilla?
-Or do we say… Strawberries n’ Cream?
+You might also consider whether it’s organic—but what does that even mean?

 RELATED: Best Protein Bars